 Rebrand Your Bank: 10 Steps Toward Success

-In our 20 years as an agency, we’ve helped a number of banks and financial institutions undergo rebranding campaigns.
+In our 20 years as a full-service advertising agency, we’ve helped a number of banks and financial institutions undergo rebranding campaigns.
 Armed with a new creative approach, these clients are always excited about their future as a new brand — but they’re also seeking guidance on how to get there without losing customers or brand value along the way.

 After assisting in the successful rebranding of Origin Bank (formerly Community Trust Bank), we reflected on ten steps we’d recommend to any financial institution looking to evolve their brand.
 Keep reading to get the best out of your bank’s rebranding efforts.

 Step 1: Ask yourself if a rebrand is absolutely necessary.
 Financial and banking institutions are often urged or even required to change their name due to an acquisition, merger, geographic expansion, or trademark conflict.
 If your brand is not facing one of these issues, re-examine the cause behind your desire for change and double-check that investment in a rebrand will pay off.